 - Try Broth as Medicine – Since nicotine is a powerful stimulant, quitting smoking can throw a wrench in your digestive mojo leading to tummy upset, increased appetite, and slowed metabolism that can take some time to recover from.
 While I’m not typically a fan of green juice for nutrition (much less nutrients are assimilated when greens aren’t paired with fat), juiced veggies may act as a good cleansing agent as your tummy adjusts to life post-ciggies.
 To help heal your digestive system, try drinking a cup of beef or fish bone broth at least twice per day in addition to any home-cooked soups you may be making.

-Would YOU like to have a Holistic Kid, nutrient-dense spin on what YOU ate today?
-Send me your name, age, home town, and occupation plus your list of breakfast, lunch, snacks, supplements, dietary goals, and challenges to emily at holistickid dot com.
+Would YOU like to have a Holistic Squid, nutrient-dense spin on what YOU ate today?
+Send me your name, age, home town, and occupation plus your list of breakfast, lunch, snacks, supplements, dietary goals, and challenges to info at holisticsquid dot com.
 Please include a fun picture too.

 PAID ENDORSEMENT DISCLOSURE: I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.
 These small earnings make it possible for me to continue writing this blog for you.
 That said, I will never endorse any product or service that I cannot fully support.